iTwin/itwinjs-core/docs/bis/guide/schema-evolution/schema-design-guidelines.md

 ## iModel Connector schemas

-- Use an existing element-class or type-definition class from a schema in the Discipline-Physical or Discipline-Other layers as target of the mapping done by an iModel Connector when possible.
+- Use an existing element-class or type-definition class from a schema at the Discipline-Physical or Discipline-Other layers of BIS as target of the mapping done by an iModel Connector when possible.
 - Make use of Type-Definitions when appropriate in order to avoid an unnecessary large number of classes in a schema.
 - Categorize properties from the source format into: